 Omkareshwar Temple is located near Indore, in the state of Madhya Pradesh.
 The name Omkareshwar comes from the word “OM“.
 Devotees believe that Omkareshwar Temple is the home of the fourth Jyotirlinga.
 River Narmada flows through Omkareshwar.

-According to Legend, King Mandhata near the bank of Narmada River worshipped Lord Shiva, and the Lord gave him a darshan when he was pleased by his penance and gave his infinite light and stay here as Omkareshwar.
+According to Legend, King Mandhata near the bank of the Narmada River worshipped Lord Shiva, and the Lord gave him a darshan when he was pleased by his penance and gave him infinite light and stay here as Omkareshwar.
 Later on, the mountain is called as Omkar-Mandhata.

 Omkareshwar Jyotirlinga is located in nature.
 One half of the Jyotirlinga is in the Omkareshwar Temple and the other half is in the Mammaleshwar Temple.
 The devotees must visit both these temples to get a darshan of the complete Jyotirlinga.
 The Jyotirlingas are Swayambhu which means that they are self-born.

 It has a huge Sabha Mandap (meeting or prayer hall) standing on about 60 huge brownstone pillars (14 feet high), elaborately carved with a curious frieze and fillet of satyr-like figures.
 The temple is 5 storeyed each having a different deity like:

 - Mahakaleshwar- It is on the first floor and has the beautiful look of Maa Narmada.

 - Siddnath, Gupteshwar, and Dhwajeshwar temples are located on the 3rd, 4th, and 5th floors.

 Legend Of Jyotirlingas